-Once the DNA sequence of the exons of the genes of interest is read, the information obtained is analyzed for differences between your sequence and a reference ("normal) sequence.
+Once the DNA sequence of the exons of the genes of interest is read, the information obtained is analyzed for differences between your child's sequence and a reference ("normal) sequence.
 Everyone has places in their sequence that are different from the reference.
 These differences make us unique and usually do not cause medical problems.
 To determine whether the changes that are found are neutral, or can cause disease, the following steps are taken:

-First, the variations in your sequence will be compared with a list of mutations that are known to cause medical problems in other people with symptoms similar to yours.
-Subsequently one will examine whether disruptive mutations not previously described are present in genes that are known to cause the type of disease you have.
-Changes found will be compared to the changes seen in your selected family members with or without the disease (if available) to confirm that the changes are indeed the cause of your disease.
+First, the variations in your child's sequence will be compared with a list of mutations that are known to cause medical problems in other people with symptoms similar to those seen in your child.
+Subsequently one will examine whether disruptive mutations not previously described are present in genes that are known to cause the type of disease your child has.
+Changes found will be compared to the changes seen in your selected family members with or without the disease (if available) to confirm that the changes are indeed the cause of your child's disease.

 2. The Primary Purpose of the test (why it is being performed).

-The test is being performed primarily to detect one (or more than one) genetic cause for your condition.
-The condition you are being tested for is , which causes
+The test is being performed primarily to detect a genetic cause for your child's condition.
+The condition is , which causes .